Matt-J-Dong/certbot-automation/README.md

 ### Prerequisites

-The script requires a [Debian](https://www.debian.org/index.de.html) based system and a working Docker environment.
+The script requires a Linux based system with Bash support and a working Docker environment.

 ### Installing